 It’s Friday!
-And this Friday calls for miso chocolate chip cookies.
+And this Friday calls for gluten free miso chocolate chip cookies.
 Gluten free, though you’d never know, and suitable for those on the Low FODMAP Diet, I’m going to put it out there and say these might be just be my favourite cookies of all time.
 They’re crunchy on the outside and chewy on the inside, with the most amazing salty, savoury flavour addition from white miso paste.

 Miso paste is low FODMAP in 12g portions.
 A staple in Japanese cooking, it’s made from fermented soy beans and is delicious.
 Note – this recipe calls for white miso paste, rather than brown miso paste, which is sweeter and lighter and better suited to baking cookies.
 Just make sure to double check when you purchase.